 To complete an animation you need a writer, an illustrator, and animators from different discipline .
 Then there's a voice over artist, sound recordist and sound designer.
 All brought together by the director, with the costs controlled by the producer.

-Presenting to Camera
+Tips for Presenting directly to Camera

 To deliver a great performance with a teleprompter, read your script out loud in advance to make sure it flows.
 Get the teleprompter running at the right speed, with the right breaks in the text.
 And speak to it like its a human!